Iwuh/Wycademy/README.md

 https://discordapp.com/oauth2/authorize?client_id=207172340809859072&scope=bot&permissions=27712

 If you have any questions or problems, feel free to PM me (Iwuh#6351) on Discord.
+You can also join the support/development server: https://discord.gg/R8g3BCS

 # Permissions breakdown